Fiserv/acceptance-solutions-apac/docs/APIs/PaymentAPI/PreAuthSale.md

-# Pre Auth Sale
+# Pre-Authorization Sale

-This API is used to send preAuth transaction request.
+This API is used to send pre-authorization transaction request.
 Merchants will be required to add session token received during login API call in the header of this API.